-Several researchers have reported LDPEwater partition coefficients (K{LDPE}) for a wide range of target contaminants.
+Several researchers have reported LDPEwater partition coefficients (K{LDPE}).
 In all cases, the partitioning has been described by a linear isotherm for a wide range of aqueous concentrations.
-These partition coefficients are discussed in detail by contaminant class in Appendix B. For this document, consensus provisional partition coefficients for LDPE are provided for PCBs and PAHs based on values reported by Ghosh et al. (2014) and first selected as part of a 2012 Society of Environmental Toxicology and Chemistry (SETAC) Pellston workshop on passive sampling (Appendix A).
-These values are recommended for use to ensure consistency across laboratories in the United States using

-LDPE to calculate C{free} for PCBs (Table A-1) and PAHs (Table A-2).
+These partition coefficients are discussed in detail by contaminant class in Appendix B. For this document, partition coefficients for LDPE are provided for PCBs and PAHs based on values reported by Ghosh et al. (2014) and first selected as part of a 2012 Society of Environmental Toxicology and Chemistry (SETAC) Pellston workshop on passive sampling (Appendix A).
+These values are recommended for use to ensure consistency across laboratories in the United States using LDPE to calculate C{free} for PCBs (Table A-1) and PAHs (Table A-2).
 Further discussion of passive sampler partition coefficients is provided in Appendix B. This discussion includes alternative partition coefficients for PCBs and PAHs, as well as other target contaminants (e.g., selected pesticides, dioxins, and furans), for which available data sets are limited and do not allow the designation of consensus provisional partition coefficients values at this time.

-Along with the listing of consensus provisional partition coefficients in Appendix A, correlations have been made between K{LDPE} and K{OW} to allow for the calculation of K{LDPE} for target contaminants for which empirical partition coefficients are not available.
-The following correlations relate log K{LDPE} for PCBs and PAHs based on Smedes et al. (2009) to log K{OW} (Hawker and Connell 1988) for PCBs:

-$$\log K{\text{LDPE}} = 1.18 \log K{\text{OW}} - 1.26$$

-(r2 = 0.95) [4-1]
+Along with the listing of partition coefficients in Appendix A, linear free energy relationships have been made between K{LDPE} (mL water/g LDPE) and K{OW} to allow for the calculation of K{LDPE} for target contaminants for which empirical partition coefficients are not available.
+The following LFERs relate log K{LDPE} for PCBs and PAHs based on Smedes et al. (2009) to log K{OW} (Hawker and Connell 1988) for PCBs: $log K{LDPE} = 1.18 log K{OW} - 1.26$ (r2 = 0.95) [4-1]